-Public Impact Projects at Smaller Organizations (PIP) helps cultural organizations enhance their interpretive skillset and develop public humanities programming.
-The goal of PIP is to help you identify the interpretive potential of your humanities collections, support your staff's interpretive ability, or launch public programs that connect with new and existing audiences.
-Successful projects should demonstrate how the humanities matter to audiences and communities.
+Public Impact Projects at Smaller Organizations (PIP) helps small and mid-sized museums and cultural organizations build their interpretive skillset and develop interpretive public humanities programming.
+The goal of PIP is to help you and your organization identify potential interpretive content based on your collections, increase the interpretive skills of staff and/or volunteers, and/or launch interpretive public programs that attract new audiences.